stripe-ctf/octopus/README.md

   in a terminal) for some period of time.
 - The **Murder Monkey** kills an agent's process and respawns it after some period of time.
+- The **SPOF Monkey** tries to detect if a node is a single point of failure by netsplitting it away from the rest of the cluster.
+It only restores network access to that node if the remainder of the cluster can make progress without it.

 Each monkey enters the fray after some set delay, and will act in a Poisson fashion until the Octopus run terminates.